EmreGunner/EmreGunner/README.md

 ## About Me
 🎓 Full Stack Marketer currently working to develop / integrate Ai more practically in marketing.
-🚀 For the last 3 years i have developed / founded multiple tech startups last 2 year being more Ai and marketing focused.
+🚀 For the last 3 years i have developed / founded multiple tech startups one of them succesful exit with NDA.
-🌱

 ## Contact
 https://emregunner.carrd.co/